 Through the "Distillery Collection" series, Diplomatico aims to showcase its different distillation methods.

-This third rum in the series is distilled only in potstill (as a reminder, n°2 was distilled in Barbet column, and n°1 in batch kettle).
+This 3rd rum in the series is distilled only in a stil l pot (as a reminder, No. 2 was distilled in a Barbet column, and No. 1 in a batch kettle).

 Nico's tasting notes

-The nose is rather soft, with a certain sweetness that comes through from the first moments.
+The nose is rather soft, with a certain sweetness that comes through right from the start.
 This roundness contains a roasted character that flirts with copper and motor oil.
-This leads to an almost Trinidadian aspect, with this almost mineral side that gradually turns into a pastry-like sweetness.
+This leads to an almost Trinidad-like aspect, with an almost mineral side that gradually transforms into a pastry-like sweetness.

-The aeration gives the rum its fullness.
-It fleshes out and gains in depth and smoothness.
-A few amarena cherries remind us of a certain pastry side seen earlier.
-They join with the chocolate to evoke a black forest cake.
+Aeration gives the rum fullness.
+It fleshes out, gaining depth and mellowness.
+A few amarena cherries bring to mind a certain pastry-like quality seen earlier.
+They combine with the chocolate to evoke a black forest cake.

-On the palate, the coppery, almost petroleum notes come to the fore.
-They begin the same seduction process as on the nose, with pastry-like aromas.
-Cherry pits open the ball, before welcoming whole fruits, then a side that is sometimes creamy, sometimes resinous.
+On the palate, coppery, almost oil-like notes return to the fore.
+They begin the same seductive process as on the nose, with pastry-like aromas.
+Cherry pits open the ball, followed by whole fruit, then a sometimes creamy, sometimes resinous side.

-The finish is balanced, the greediness remains present without weighing on the taste buds.
+The finish is well-balanced, and the sweetness remains without weighing down the taste buds.

 On video

-On our Youtube channel, find our meeting with Javier Vicuña, brand ambassador of Diplomatico rums, from Venezuela.
-He tasted with us the Diplomatico Distillery Collection n°3 Pot Still during the box of the month.
+On our YouTube channel, watch our meeting with Javier Vicuña, brand ambassador for Diplomatico rums, from Venezuela.
+He tasted the Diplomatico Distillery Collection n°3 Pot Still with us as part of box of the month.